 - A strict oral hygiene routine

-Because the tooth no longer has its core, you need to make sure you take extra care to prevent further deterioration.
+Because the tooth no longer has its core, you must take extra care to prevent further deterioration.

-You will need to brush your teeth for two minutes twice a day, even better if you brush after every meal.
+You will need to brush your teeth for two minutes twice daily; even better if you brush after every meal.
 Flossing is also vital, and ensure to use a fluoride-infused mouthwash.

 - Professional cleanings

-Once the procedure is performed, you will need to visit your dentist often for check-ups and professional cleanings to ensure no further decay can develop.
+Once the procedure is performed, you must visit your dentist often for check-ups and professional cleanings to ensure no further decay can develop.

 - Chipped or Cracked teeth